Phreekls7/GPR_Jetson_Final/GPR_ROS2_NODE/README.md

 - Receives 1024-sample traces
 - Builds a 1000-frame rolling image
 - Publishes as `mono8` image at ~30 Hz
-- Runs a background thread for I/O
+- Uses background thread for I/O
-- Publishes image on `/gpr/bscan`
+- Publishes to `/gpr/bscan`

 ---